 The Honorary Secretary of PSI provides an update to the PSI membership after each Council meeting.
 The most recent Council updates can be viewed here.

-The current PSI Honorary Secretary is Dr Andrew Kennedy.
+The PSI Honorary Secretary for 2023 is Dr John Francis Leader.

 The Psychological Society of Ireland (PSI) is a charitable company limited by guarantee.
 It is registered with the Charities Regulatory Authority, has a registered charity number (20016524), and is limited by guarantee as outlined under Part 18 of the Companies Act 2014.
 The PSI is also a registered charitable company (Number 110772) and has been granted charitable tax status under sections 207 and 2018 of the Taxes Consolidation Act 1997 (Charity NO CHY 7481).
 The PSI complies with charity and company law, such as submitting annual reports and compliance record forms.
 The Society strives for best practices in accountability and transparency and is always looking for ways to improve.
 In the near future, the PSI will move towards adopting the Statement of Recommended Practice (SORP) to build on our good practice in this area.
 The benefits will include maintaining and building our reputation and trust, our accountability and transparency, and best practice concerning compliance with charity law, trusteeship, and governance.